deepset-ai/haystack/proposals/text/5289-recentness-ranker.md

 Since this is a relatively small change without any effect on existing nodes, I do not see major reasons not to add this ranker.
 The only important limitation to using this node is the need to have a metadata field with document date already present.

-For the "score" method, you would also need to double-check that the previous node (e.g. CohereRanker, SentenceTransformersRanker, EmbeddingRetriever) outputs a score within [0,1] range.
-With the "reciprocal_rank_fusion" method, you can use BM25 and hybrid retriever as well.
+For the "score" method, you would also need to double-check that the previous node outputs a score within [0,1] range (e.g. CohereRanker, SentenceTransformersRanker, EmbeddingRetriever).
+With the "reciprocal_rank_fusion" method, you do not need to have the relevance score pre-calculated, so using this method allows to combine RecentnessRanker with other retrieval nodes, like BM25 retriever.

 # Alternatives